Bridgy Fed

 str

-translate_handle(*, handle, from_, to, enhanced)[source]
+translate_handle(*, handle, from_, to, short=False)[source]

 Translates a user handle from one protocol to another.